AndyA/psips/README.md

 # Live HLS streaming with the Raspberry Pi camera.

+I wanted to use the Raspberry Pi camera to encode video for HLS streaming, the format used by iPhones, iPads and many other kinds of device.
+HLS uses h264 encoding for video and AAC for audio.

+Unfortunately I couldn't easily discover how to modify raspivid to produce videos in the precise format required for HLS.
+I expect that it's possible and that I didn't look hard enough.

-The h264 bitstream consists of a series of NALs (Network Address Units).
-Each unit has a type; many contain compressed video data but two, SPS and PPS contain parameter about the dimensions of the video (amongst other things) that are needed to decode it properly.
+The problem is this: the h264 bitstream consists of a series of NAL (Network Abstraction Layer) units.
+Each unit has a type (a unit is similar to a packet: just a chunk of data with a header); many contain compressed video data but two, SPS and PPS contain parameters about the dimensions of the video (amongst other things) that are needed to decode it properly.

 Apple's HLS HTTP streaming protocol transfers chunks of video and/or audio in chunks typically between four and twelve seconds long.
 Each one